 29 Sep STEM and Montessori Education at CMMS

-With the world around us increasingly focused on science and technology, parents may wonder how a Montessori classroom can thoughtfully incorporate STEM (Science, Technology, Engineering and Mathematics) activities into daily learning.
-At Children’s Manor/Magnet Montessori, we believe the integration of STEM into the Montessori curriculum is important to provide students with the necessary technological literacy to thrive in our ever advancing world.
+The world around us focuses more and more on science and technology.
+So parents may wonder how a Montessori classroom can blend STEM education (Science, Technology, Engineering and Mathematics) into daily learning.
+At Children’s Manor/Magnet Montessori, we believe adding STEM into the Montessori curriculum is important to give students the technological knowledge to thrive in our ever advancing world.

-Montessori education inherently shares many of the hallmarks of STEM education including inquiry-based and hands-on learning, critical thinking, open-ended exploration and applying self-initiative.
-Additionally, as a Montessori classroom is filled with students who have been encouraged to be independent, curious and innovative it is a natural place for STEM activities to occur.
-Within a carefully prepared Montessori classroom, Montessori materials fully engage a student’s senses and the curriculum reinforces that everything is interrelated, showing the interconnectivity of topics across the five Montessori Learning areas (Language Arts, Mathematics, Practical Life, Sensorial, and Geography/Culture).
+By nature, Montessori education shares many of the hallmarks of STEM education.
+For instance, question-based and hands-on learning, critical thinking, open-ended exploration and applying self-initiative.
+It is also a natural place for STEM activities occur.
+This is a result of encouraging students to be independent, curious and innovative.
+With careful planning, Montessori materials fully engage a student’s senses.
+The curriculum also reinforces that everything is related, showing the connection of topics across the five Montessori Learning areas: Language Arts, Mathematics, Practical Life, Sensorial, and Geography/Culture.

-At Children’s Manor/ Children’s Magnet STEM education is actively integrated into our programs in various ways.
-We provide an academically rigorous, engaging, and supportive learning environment that allows for innovation, collaboration, and hands-on learning and problem solving.
-Students learn the fundamental rules of mathematics and science through the discovery of natural laws by working with didactic materials and problem solving with classmates.
-The work engages the senses and ensures the internalization of concepts, not just rote memorization.
+At Children’s Manor/ Children’s Magnet STEM education is actively woven into our programs in many ways.
+We provide an academically rigorous, engaging, and supportive learning environment.
+This allows students to be innovative, and provides hand-on learning and problem solving.
+Students learn the core rules of math and science through the discovery of natural laws.
+They learn this by working with materials that help teach them and working with problem solving classmates.
+The work engages the senses and ensures they will understand the concepts, not just memorize them.

-- Our standards-based M+ curriculum organizes STEM across the five Montessori learning areas with carefully designed, monthly age appropriate lesson plans and activities.
-Examples of recent STEM related lessons include understanding the animal kingdom, studying the chemistry behind slime and designing air-powered rockets.
+- Our standards-based M+ curriculum organizes STEM across the five Montessori learning areas.
+We do this by carefullly designing monthly age appropriate lesson plans and activities.
+For instance, some recent STEM related lessons include understanding the animal kingdom, studying the chemistry behind slime, and designing air-powered rockets.

 - A variety of Makerspace activities running in the afternoons to encourage students to creatively design, experiment, build and invent.
 Makerspace activities are specifically arranged to allow students to ‘learn by doing’ and can range from replicating pictures with legos or kinetic sand, experimenting with chemical reactions, and even building a working pulley machine or catapult.

-- Technological literacy is incorporated into our curriculum with each school having a computer lab and integrating lessons lessons into the child’s weekly schedule.
+- We add technological knowledge into our curriculum with each school having a computer lab.
+We also add lessons into the child’s weekly schedule.

 - For students in kindergarten and beyond, we are launching a computer science curriculum with hands-on activities (story books, foldables, simulations, and online practice) to gain an understanding of and skills in areas such as computing systems, networks, the internet, data etc. This program is aligned with Maryland Core Standards.